immutant/lein-immutant/README.md

   beneath `src/`

-* `lein immutant archive [--include-dependencies] [--name name] [path/to/project]` -
-  creates an Immutant archive (suffixed with `.ima`) in the current directory.
+* `lein immutant archive [--include-dependencies] [--name name] [--context-path path] [--virtual-host host] [path/to/project]` - creates an Immutant archive (suffixed with `.ima`) in the current directory.
 By default, the archive file will be named after the project name in project.clj.
 This can be overridden via the `--name` (or `-n`) option.
 This archive can be deployed in lieu of a descriptor pointing to the app directory.
+Any profiles that are active (via with-profile) will be captured and applied when the app is deployed.
+You can override the default context-path (based off of the deployment name) and virtual-host with the --context-path and --virtual-host options, respectively.
 If the `--include-dependencies` (or `-i`) option is provided, all of the application's dependencies will be included in the archive as well.
 This task can be run outside of a project dir of the path to